First appearances are deceiving. No one is what they seem.

 Storm grinned.
 A stag this size would feed him for days.

 His grin faded however as he surveyed his wound.
 Attacking with his knife had been foolish.
-One of the first lessons he’d learned as a child in this world was that even a timid animal will fight like a dragon when cornered.
+One of the first lessons he’d learned as a child in this world was even a timid animal will fight like a dragon when cornered.
 Living here in the civilized south was making him careless.
 He was lucky to get off so cheaply, with nothing more than a wounded shoulder – it could have been his throat.

 Striding back to the bushes where he’d been hiding he stuck in a long arm and pulled out a battered backpack.
 Pawing through it he pulled out his medicine pouch.
-Spreading it open revealed the herbs, compresses, and bandages that made up the normal field kit of a T’thalian soldier, left over from his short stint fighting alongside their army as a mercenary.
+Spreading it open revealed the herbs, compresses, and bandages which made up the normal field kit of a T’thalian soldier, left over from his short stint fighting alongside their army as a mercenary.
 Washing his wound, he applied them with quick, practiced movements.

 At more than four cubits and a span in height, Storm was three talents weight of pure muscle and power.
 His skin was bronzed from years in the sun.
 His shoulder length, black hair moved gently in the breeze as he dressed out the fallen deer.
 His short beard lent his face a rugged aspect but couldn’t hide his evident intelligence.
 He was dressed in the normal attire of his barbarian tribe to the north – leather vest, pants and high laced boots.
 Steel bracers covered his wrists and forearms.
 A great hand-and-a-half sword, sometimes known as a bastard sword, dangled at his side; the brilliant sapphire set in the pommel matched his piercing, blue eyes.

 By sunset, the deer had been expertly butchered.
-Small strips of meat hung drying over the fire while Storm tore at a thick steak, his strong teeth ripping off huge hunks of meat that he washed down with enormous pulls at his wine skin.
+Small strips of meat hung drying over the fire while Storm tore at a thick steak, his strong teeth ripping off huge hunks of meat he washed down with enormous pulls at his wine skin.
 His war-horse, a bay stallion, stood guard just beyond the fire.
 Specter’s flashing hooves and vicious teeth promised certain, painful death to anyone foolish enough to approach without his master’s consent.

-As Storm hung new strips of meat over the fire he reflected that the stag hadn’t really fought like a dragon but allowing himself to be wounded by it showed how far he’d drifted from the upbringing of his adopted barbarian family, the Bear Clan.
+As Storm hung new strips of meat over the fire he reflected the stag hadn’t really fought like a dragon but allowing himself to be wounded by it showed how far he’d drifted from the upbringing of his adopted barbarian family, the Bear Clan.

-Situated on the lower slopes of the great Rampart Mountains that spanned the northern edge of Gaia, the Bear Clan roamed the mountains less than a hundred leagues northwest of the Shimmerwood where the elves of old still held power, creating many things of art and beauty.
+Situated on the lower slopes of the great Rampart Mountains which spanned the northern edge of Gaia, the Bear Clan roamed the mountains less than a hundred leagues northwest of the Shimmerwood where the elves of old still held power, creating many things of art and beauty.

 He’d been found 24 years ago, lying on a rock in the midst of the worst summer storm anyone could ever remember.
 He’d been just a year old when Vamer and Nadia found him crying in the pounding wind, rain, and lightning.
 For 40 years Nadia had been barren and she saw him as a gift from the gods to ease the pain of an empty womb.
-Vamer, despairing of a son to follow in his footsteps, had agreed to raise the squalling infant as their own and they named him after the storm that was raging around him.
+Vamer, despairing of a son to follow in his footsteps, had agreed to raise the squalling infant as their own and they named him after the storm which was raging when they him.

 Storm learned quickly as he grew, so quickly it was almost as if he was remembering old skills rather than learning them afresh.
 He excelled at hand-to-hand combat, besting everyone who raised a hand against him, often with new and unusual moves no one had ever seen before.
 Others saw the moves he invented and wanted to learn them.
 Then, it was discovered he was also a natural leader and teacher, eagerly showing the other children his new techniques.

 When he was barely able to walk, Vamer began training him to fight with sword, spear, and bow.
 He was an indifferent bowman at best but he soon displayed an innate ability with spears of all kinds, especially throwing spears.
 He practiced every day, over and over again until he could bring down a rabbit on the run or spear a bird in flight.
-When he’d been with them 12 years, he used his spears to bring down one of the great northern bears that roamed the mountains.
+When he’d been with them 12 years, he used his spears to bring down one of the great northern bears who roamed the mountains.
 Killing the fierce beast for which the Clan was named was a powerful omen and the chief said he was destined for great things.

 Swordplay was where he truly excelled though.
 From the first time he held a sword in tiny pudgy hands, it seemed to be an extension of his arm.
 He always knew exactly where the point was, how the edges were angled, the strength of the metal, and the speed of the blade.
 As he grew and used progressively larger swords with equal ease and proficiency, Vamer’s heart swelled with pride.
 Storm became his son in every respect.